radxtools/collageradiomics/README.md

 0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
 user@machine:~$
 ```
-* _Windows_: A quick online search will provide you with several packaged executables.
+* _Windows_: A quick online search for _"git for Windows"_ will provide you with several options for installing the ```git``` command.
+If it's correctly installed, the following should output your current version of git:
 ```console
 Windows PowerShell
 Copyright (C) Microsoft Corporation.
 All rights reserved.